Max-Derner/GildedRose-Refactored/README.md

 There may be a rookie mistake or two but forgive me as I am learning.

 Also, if you found this there is a good chance I asked you to be here.
 So thank you, really.
 I very much apreciate you coming over to look my code up and down.

+p.s.
+I think I found and fixed a bug in the original code.
+The requirments clearly specify that tickets with 10 days or less to sell increase in quality by 2.
+However, the original code only begins this behaviour with 9 days or less.